 DOMESTIC VIOLENCE / DOMESTIC ASSAULT / SPOUSAL ASSAULT

-Equally as important when dealing with an assault charge and often the first goal of Mr. Israels when working for a Client who is charged with domestic assault (depending on the wishes of the Client of course), is to make efforts to change the bail conditions in order to allow the Client to return to the family home and to resume contact with one’s partner, as soon as possible.
-No one wants to be alone.
-No one wants to incur the financial burden of having to stay in a hotel for months on end.
-Rather, Mr. Israels begins negotiating with the Prosecutor at a very early opportunity in order to work towards having the Client’s bail changed as soon as possible.
-Again, this task is often the first step in the process of working towards a favourable resolution for the Client (as outlined above).
+Equally as important when dealing with an assault charge (particularly domestic assault), is the Client’s desire to return to the family home and resume contact with one’s partner and/or child(ren), as soon as possible – as no one wants to be alone, and no one wants to incur the financial burden of having to stay in a hotel for months on end.
+As a domestic violence lawyer, Mr. Israels will negotiate with the Prosecutor at a very early opportunity to work towards having the Client’s bail changed as soon as possible.

 ASSAULT CAUSING BODILY HARM OR ASSAULT WITH A WEAPON OR AGGRAVATED ASSAULT